Khashoggi murder: What we know about Saudi suspects | Malay Mail

 On October 20, Riyadh announced the sacking of five Saudi officials — two of them part of Prince Mohammed’s inner circle — and the detention of 18 suspects, whose names were not released.

-- General Ahmad al-Assiri, who was fired as deputy head of intelligence, was implicated in the prosecutor’s statement that said a “former” deputy intelligence chief ordered the “leader of the mission” to “bring back the victim by means of persuasion, and if persuasion fails, to do so by force”.
+- General Ahmad al-Assiri, who was fired as deputy head of intelligence, was implicated in the prosecutor’s statement, which said that a “former” deputy intelligence chief ordered the “leader of the mission” to “bring back the victim by means of persuasion, and if persuasion fails, to do so by force”.

-- Royal media advisor Saud al-Qahtani has also been fired.
-Although not name by the prosecution, the statement said a “former advisor” played a central role in the operation.
+- Royal media adviser Saud al-Qahtani has also been fired.
+Although not named by the prosecutor’s office, it said a “former adviser” played a central role in the operation.

-- Mohammed al-Rumaih, Abdullah al-Shaya and Rashad al-Muhamadi, who all held posts in the country’s intelligence service, were sacked in the wake of the Khashoggi killing.
+- Mohammed al-Rumaih, Abdullah al-Shaya and Rashad al-Muhamadi, who all held posts in the kingdom’s intelligence service, were also sacked following the killing.

 US sanctions 17 Saudis

-The United States yesterday slapped economic sanctions on 17 Saudis allegedly involved in the Khashoggi murder.
+The United States on Thursday slapped economic sanctions on 17 Saudis allegedly involved in the Khashoggi murder.
 Among them are:

-- Qahtani for “being part of the planning and execution of the operation that led to the killing” of Khashoggi, the US Treasury said in a statement.
+- Qahtani for “being part of the planning and execution of the operation that led to the killing” of Khashoggi, the US Treasury said.

-- Maher Mutreb, a close aide to Prince Mohammed, who “coordinated and executed” the operation.
+- Maher Mutreb, a close aide to Qahtani, who “coordinated and executed” the operation.

 - Mohammed al-Otaibi, the Saudi consul in Istanbul, where the journalist was killed.